-POW Camp Identified
+The POW Camp Is Identified

 In May of 1970, the Pentagon learned of the camp when an SR-71 flying at 80,000 feet, streaked over it and took aerial photographs that showed at least 55 American POWs.
 However, 12,000 North Vietnamese troops were stationed just five miles away from the compound.